Design a great Microsoft Teams app

 - Unrecognized questions – Unintelligible inputs (that is, gibberish)

-Leverage the bot event messages to ensure that your bot introduces itself when added to a team or first accessed in a one-on-one chat.
+Leverage the bot event messages to ensure that your bot introduces itself when added to a team or first accessed in a personal chat.
 This is an opportunity to tell the user what value you bring to their workday.

 Designing a great messaging extension

-Messaging extensions allow you to share rich cards in a conversation.
+Messaging extensions allow you to share cards in a conversation.
 A card can hold instructions to complete a complex task or a simple GIF.
 Microsoft Teams comes equipped with several messaging extensions already.
 If you look below the compose box, you’ll see a "GIF" icon.
 Click it, and you’ll see a menu with options to select a featured GIF or search for a specific one—that’s a messaging extension!
 These extensions are one of the best ways to create shareable content and serve information quickly.

 Optimize your search results